Processors

 site.process([".html"], minifyHTML);

-Now, all HTML pages are minified.
+Now, all HTML pages will be minified.

 The page object